masonc15/blog/_posts/2016-08-02-stuff-about-mongodb.md

 layout: post
 title: A few notes on MongoDB
 ---
-// jshin ignore:start

-## Creating indices in MongoDB
-I have been experimenting with optimizing speed of MongoDB by creating indices.

-Before we get started I just want to mention how we can find out more about the queries we do in mongo.
+I just want to mention how we can find out more about the queries we do in mongo.
 I usually use MongoChef and write these queries in the IntelliShell.
 But you can write it directly in the mongo-shell as well.

 ```javascript
 db.user.find({active: true}).explain();